aemon-j/LER_examples/LakeErken/README.txt

 https://doi.org/10.4211/hs.eace2a19e3134ba8a442d75a344d4885.
 Please refer to the above source for further information.

-The data for the 10-minute simulations are part of the data used in Mesman, J. P., Ayala, A. I., Adrian, R., De Eyto, E., Goyette, S., Kasparian, J., ... & Ibelings, B. W. (2020).
+The data for the 10-minute simulations are part of the data used in J.P.
+Mesman, A.I.
+Ayala, R. Adrian, E. De Eyto, S. Goyette,
+J. Kasparian, M. Perroud, J.A.A.
+Stelzer, D.C.
+Pierson & B.W.
+Ibelings (2020).
 Performance of one-dimensional hydrodynamic lake models during short-term extreme weather events.
 Environmental Modelling & Software, 104852. https://doi.org/10.1016/j.envsoft.2020.104852 Like the hourly data, the (originally 5-minute frequency) data was collected by the Erken Laboratory of Uppsala University and the Swedish Infrastructure for Ecosystem Science (SITES).